[Skip to Content]

 Can I access past surveys for my state?

-Yes, please contact ken@bikeleague.org for a copy of any surveys completed from 2012-2019 in either PDF or Excel format.
+Yes, please contact ken@bikeleague.org for copies of past surveys in either PDF or Excel format.

 If the survey is not completed, is a state still ranked?